Kim Jong-oh

-Life
+Early life

-Kim Jong-oh was born on May 22, 1921, in what is now North Chungcheong Province.
+Kim Jong-oh was born on 22 May 1921, in Chūseihoku-dō, Korea, Empire of Japan (now (North Chungcheong Province), South Korea).
 He went to Chuo University to study law in order to help Koreans.

+Military career

-In 1944, he was conscripted in the Imperial Japanese Army while he was attending Chuo University.
-He was appointed as Second lieutenant.
-After Empire of Japan surrendered, Kim came back to Korea.
-In 1946, he became Second lieutenant (Service Number 10031) of Korean Army.
+In 1944, while he was attending Chuo University, he was conscripted in the Imperial Japanese Army; he was later appointed second lieutenant.
+After the Empire of Japan surrendered, Kim came back to Korea.
+In 1946, he became second lieutenant (Service Number 10031) of the Korean Army.
 The next year, he became Lieutenant Colonel.
 In 1949, he became a Colonel.
-As the commander of 1st Brigade, he brought victory against the North Korean Army before the Korean War.
+As commander of the 1st Brigade, he brought victory against the North Korean Army before the Korean War.

 At the outbreak of the Korean War, he commanded the 6th Infantry Division.
 He delayed the advance of the North Korean Army for 5 days.
 In Eumseong County, Kim attacked the 48th Brigade of North Korea.
-His division killed thousand of men and captured 97 men.
-For this, Kim was promoted to Brigade General.
+His division killed thousands of men and captured 97 men.
+For this, Kim was promoted to Brigadier General.
 In September 1950, his division participated The Great Naktong Offensive.
-But during the offensive, Kim was injured and appointed as commander of 9th Infantry Division.
-But he was brought back to the headquarters later.
-In 1952, he was appointed as the commander of 9th Infantry Division and participated in Battle of White Horse.
-For 10 days, his division defended the White Horse fortress against three Chinese divisions under 35th Army Corps of China.
-His division finally made the Chinese Army to retreat.
+During the offensive, Kim was injured and appointed commander of the 9th Infantry Division, but he was returned to headquarters later.
+In 1952, he was appointed commander of the 9th Infantry Division and participated in the Battle of White Horse Hill.
+For 10 days, his division defended the White Horse Hill against three Chinese divisions under the 35th Army Corps of China.
+His division finally made the Chinese Army retreat.

-After the declare of armistice, Kim was appointed as commander of I Corps.
-Later he became Chairman of the Joint Chiefs of Staff, and chief of staff of Korean Army.
+After the Korean Armistice, Kim was appointed commander of I Corps.
+Later he became Chairman of the Joint Chiefs of Staff, and Chief of Staff.
 In 1962, he became Daejang, and he retired from the army in 1965.
-On March 30, 1966, Kim died.
-His funeral was proceeded in the headquarters of Army in Buddhist ways.
+On March 30, 1966, Kim died of lung cancer.
+His funeral was conducted in the army headquarters with a Buddhist ritual.